lifeunexpected/Scripts/README.md

 - Signes the the custom python.pkg for munkitools to make it work with notarization later on in the script.
 - Uploads the finished packaged munkitools-version.pkg to Apple to get it approver for notarization.
 When and if Apple approves it for notarization it gets automaticly stapled and signed so it completes the notarization process.
 - Re-names the finished munkitools-version.pkg too Notarized-munkitools-version.pkg so it's easy to see it has been notarized.
 You can then run the script again if you want too.

+## Update regarding Apple Altool
+Apple´s Altool software that the original script uses to notarize the app will be deprecated fall 2023 and the new tool is Notarytool.
+Because of this the script has been updated and the guide below has been updated also.
+Step 1 in the guide below has been updated to guide you thrue how to set a NotaryTool keychain profile.
+This new keychain profile will be used to notarize the app.

+## Step 1: What you will need to notarize and sign software
+- Apple Developer account
+- Apple Developer ID Application Certificate in keychain
+- Apple Developer ID Installer Certificate in keychain
+- Apple Developer App-Specific Password
+- Xcode installed on your Mac or at least Xcode Command Line Tools

-## Step 1: How to set up Apple Developer App-Specific Password:
+## Step 2: How to set up Apple Developer App-Specific Password:

-1: Create an Apple Developer app-specific password with following the link below. https://support.apple.com/en-us/HT204397
+1: Create an Apple Developer app-specific password using the guide in the link below. https://support.apple.com/en-us/HT204397

+Step 2 below has been updated to use the new notarytool not altool that was originally used
-2: Open "Terminal.app" and run command below xcrun altool --store-password-in-keychain-item Apple_dev_acc -u 'AppleDev@account.com' -p AppSpecificPassword
+2: Open "Terminal.app" and run command below xcrun notarytool store-credentials --apple-id "name@example.com" --team-id "ABCD123456"

+More detailed:
+When you enter the Command you will be asked to type in a Profile Name then the App-specific password you created in the step abow it will then validate what you typed in and if it was correct you will get "Success.
+Credentials validated.
+Credentials saved to Keychain."

+What happens when you run the command abow:
+This process stores your credentials securely in the Keychain.
+You reference these credentials later using a profile name.

+Profile name:
+notary-example.com
+Password for name@example.com:
+Validating your credentials...
+Success.
+Credentials validated.
+Credentials saved to Keychain.
+To use them, specify `--keychain-profile "notary-example.com"`

+Command explained:
-Explained: Add  your Apple Developer ID e-mail account behind " -u " and add Apple Developer app-specific password being " -p "
+Store-Credentials = the name that will be used later in the script Add your Apple Developer ID e-mail account behind " --apple-id " and add your Apple Team ID " --team-id "

+Tip: You can find you Apple Devoloper Team ID number in Keychain just search for Installer and Application.

+You should then see "Apple Developer ID Application: Name/Company (Team ID)" and "Apple Developer ID Installer: Name/Company (Team ID)"

-## Step 2:
+## Step 3:
 1: Download the scripts

 2: Open Munki.Notarize.zsh in your text editor TextEdit, Atom etc